xy-241/CS-Notes/content/OS/File System/File.md

 ### File Compression
 - Process of **reducing the size** of one or more files to save storage space

->[!hint]- Custom bash script to compress files in different folders without  including the parent directories of the path
+>[!code]- Compress files in different folders without  including the parent directories of the path
 >```bash
 >#!/bin/bash
 >set -eu